-The turning point was me discovering Aiden picking up some unknown object, likely a very old crumb or piece of food, and eating it.
+The turning point was me discovering my toddler picking up some unknown object, likely a very old crumb or piece of food, and eating it.
 I wasn’t able to figure out what it was.
 But it was a clear indication that something needed to be done.

 I could very much start attacking it all right now, but the reality is, my body and mind are tired.
 I need rest.
-I need this time to myself while Aiden naps.
+I need this time to myself while little boy naps.
 I know that the other stuff will eventually get done.

 I am usually so on top of these things, but I’m slowly learning the art of prioritizing and self-care.

 If we don’t take time to care for ourselves, we won’t be able to take care of everything and everyone else.
 The saying, “you can’t pour from an empty cup” is very true.